martinlynge/bit-docs/content/docs/quick-start.md

 layout: docs
 category: Getting Started
 next: installation.html
-# next: what-is-bit.html
 ---
-Learn how to use Bit in a few simple steps.
+Using Bit - What to do?

-These simple steps will teach you the basics you need to know for working with Bit, all the way from sharing components right from your project to using them in any other project with your favorite tools.
+Follow these steps to learn the basics that you need to start working with Bit.
+We'll start by choosing a project and components to share from it, all the way to importing and using them in any other project with your favorite tools.
 When finished, you will also have a beautiful gallery of components ready to share with your team.

 Let's get started with these 4 quick steps:

-## Install bit
+## 1. Install bit

 ```bash
 npm install bit-bin -g